Note: POV changes are (hopefully) broken by line breaks. If they are not working, please let me know.

-"Clearly, we have a problem," Albus stated calmly, his eyes twinkling like stars, as he lost control of the small smile.
+"Clearly, we have a problem," Albus stated calmly, his eyes twinkling like stars as he lost control of the small smile.

 "A Problem!"
 Rolanda Hooch exclaimed, "A PROBLEM!
 Albus, the Boy-Who-Lived doubts the very existence of magic, let alone the wizarding world, and you think we have a little problem!"

 "I quite agree," Leonardo threw in unhelpfully, "That comment on stalking is a big issue.
 It wouldn't do to have our savior convinced that the wizarding world knows where he sleeps.
-Honestly, I never thought about it before, but that letter addressing is down right creepy and threatening," he said contemplatively, as everyone turned to stare at him, "I mean, we're practically telling all of the children 'we know where you sleep', not to mention their paranoid parents, what with all the child molesters and kidnappers these days.
+Honestly, I never thought about it before, but that letter addressing is downright creepy and threatening," he said mock-musingly, as everyone turned to stare at him, "I mean, we're practically telling all of the children 'we know where you sleep', not to mention their paranoid parents, what with all the child molesters and kidnappers these days.
 It's really a wonder that more muggleborns parents haven't called the police on us…"

-"Is that all you can think about?"
+"Is that all you can think about?!"
 Minerva snapped, outraged.

-"Now, now, calm down everyone; this problem can probably be easily solved—" Pomona began.
+"Now, now, calm down everyone.
+This problem can probably be easily solved—" Pomona began.

 "Oh I don't know; do we have any other way to address the letters?
-Maybe we can make the charm a little less personal, what do you think?"
+Maybe we can make the charm a little less personal.
+What do you think?"
 Leonardo turned to Filius, who actually seemed to contemplate this question for all of three seconds before Rolanda broke in again,

 "LEO!
 That's not what she meant and you know it!"

 "I agree with Pomona," he said quietly, although it had the effect of silencing the entire room.
-Sometimes it was worth while to be the most powerful wizard of the age.
+Sometimes it was worthwhile to be the most powerful wizard of the age.
 "This problem is easily solved, I'll simply send Hagrid to pick up the boy, take him to Diagon Alley, and give him his ticket.
 No problem whatsoever!"
 He beamed at the stunned faces staring at him.

 "Hagrid?"
-Minerva asked after a moment, "Albus, don't you think, due to the boy's disbelief in magic, that we should send someone who has the ability to actually cast spells?
+Minerva asked after a moment, "Albus, don't you think that, due to the boy's disbelief in magic, we should send someone who has the ability to actually cast spells?
 Not to mention someone a little more…" she trailed off

 "…Gentle, tactful, and a better caretaker for an eleven-year-old," Poppy stated simply.
 Most of the others nodded in agreement.

 "Ahh, but that's just the thing!"
-Dumbledore exclaimed delightedly, "You see the sight of a giant aught to convince him that the magic world does exist, and it will quickly become apparent to him that Hagrid is as open as they come.
+Dumbledore exclaimed delightedly, "You see the sight of a giant ought to convince him that the magic world does exist, and it will quickly become apparent to him that Hagrid is as open as they come.
 So he is simply the best choice to send."